yanniSkawronski/dai-go/DAIGO.md

 - `OK`: the client
 - `ERROR <code>`: an error occurred, the code is an integer among the following list:
+  - 7 - The client has already identified themselves
-  - 1 - Name already taken
+  - 8 - Name already taken

 ### Create a new game